5 Microsoft Power Apps Dashboards for Enhanced Project Reporting

 4. Portfolios

-You can see here that Requests app dashboard comes into view by default.
+You can see here that the Requests Dashboard appears by default.

 If you select any of those drop-down menus, there are several other views available, including Open requests, Approved requests, etc.